Colombian four-eyed frog

 The Colombian four-eyed frog (Pleurodema brachyops; in Spanish: sapito lipon) is a species of frog in the family Leptodactylidae.

 It is found in an area stretching from Guyana and northern Brazil (Roraima state) through Venezuela (including Isla Margarita) and Colombia into Panama as well as the Dutch Caribbean.

+Etymology

 The common name "four-eyed frog" refers to two inguinal poison glands that resemble eyes.

+Behavior

 When threatened, the frog lowers its head and raises its rear.
 When the frog adopts this posture, the poison glands are also raised toward the predator.
 The predator may also confuse the frog's raised posterior for the head of a larger animal.

+Habitat

-The natural habitat of the Colombian four-eyed frog is open savanna and grassland.
-It is a very common species.
-While these frogs use ephemeral or permanent small water pools for breeding, they can be found far from water.
-During the dry season, they hide in the soil and emerge when the rains start.
+The natural habitat of the Colombian four-eyed frog is open savanna and grassland and has been found in some modified habitats.
+Scientists have seen it between 0 and 500 m above sea level and have reported it in protected areas.

+Reproduction

+When the seasonal rains begin, the frogs emerge from the sand.
+They can breed in ephemeral and permanent pools of water.
+The adult frog makes a foam nest for the eggs.

+Threats

+The IUCN classifies this species as least concern of extinction.
+It has large areas of suitable habitat remaining.